jeanc18rlos/dental-vip-cms/src/pages/en/foreign-patients.md

 columns:
   title: |
     <p class="dv-subtitle text-center dv-title-phases">
        In DENTAL VIP we have been consequents for years with all the patients who visit us from anywhere in Venezuela and the world.
-Our team understands, appreciates, thanks and honors the great effort of all those people who travel great distances in search of Specialized Dental Care by offering them a special protocol of care; <em>(widely known in the USA as "Dental Extreme Makeover")</em> that contemplates two phases:
+Our team understands, appreciates, thanks and honors the great effort of all those people who travel great distances in search of Specialized Dental Care by offering them a special protocol of care <em>(widely known in the USA as "Dental Extreme Makeover")</em> that contemplates two phases:
     </p>
   columns:
   - head: <p class="dv-title-circle text-center">PHASE 1</p>